dlguswo333/dlguswo333.github.io/markdown/about.md

-Hi, my name is Lee Hyeonjae, a lifelong student majoring in software, in South Korea.<br>
+Hi, my name is Lee Hyeonjae, a lifelong student majoring in software, in South Korea.\

 I am interested in almost every part of computer science, but if I need to pick what is my favorite, I would pick Web Frontend.